 The following table lists AIG’s divestitures and the dates they were announced.

-Notes: Some company names have been abbreviated for space.
-Not all deals have been completed.
+Notes: Some company names have been abbreviated for space. *Includes assumed debt.

 **Excludes potential $135 million payment based on future performance.

 +Includes sale of additional shares later in the month.

 ^Excludes potential purchase of assets for $61.2 million.